 Engineering: Arizona State (MS & PhD in Electrical Engineering, for applicants w GPA above 3.0); Brown (ScM/Master in Biomedical Engineering, req. for PhD); Colorado University Colorado Springs (GRE not req. except for applicants not meeting minimum GPA, applying with degree from an ABET-accredited department, and degree from university outside US); Harvard (optional); MIT (Electrical Engineering and Computer Science); University of Idaho (Civil Engineering); University of Nebraska-Lincoln (MEM); Washington State University (Chemical Engineering and Bioengineering)

 Food Science: McGill (Food Science and Agricultural Chemistry, not required but recommended)

 Information: University of Michigan, Ann Arbor

 Mathematics and Statistics: Brown University (subject test recommended); Georgetown (Masters in Math/Statistics); Lehigh University (not required but “helpful”); University of Minnesota (general GRE optional; subject test “strongly recommended”); University of Waterloo Canada; Washington State University (Statistics.)

-Psychology: Chicago School of Professional Psychology; Oregon State (Counseling); Philadelphia College of Osteopathic Medicine; University; University of California, Santa Barbara (Department of Counseling, Clinical & School Psychology); University of Michigan (PhD in Psychology for Personality and Social Contexts and Women and Feminine Studies); Stanford
+Psychology: Chicago School of Professional Psychology; Oregon State (Counseling); Philadelphia College of Osteopathic Medicine; Princeton; University of California, Santa Barbara (Department of Counseling, Clinical & School Psychology); University of Michigan (PhD in Psychology for Personality and Social Contexts and Women and Feminine Studies); Stanford

 Other/Interdisciplinary: Rockefeller University; Dartmouth Psychological and Brain Science or Cognitive Neuroscience